bm98/FS20_HudBar/ReadMe.txt

-FS20_HudBar V 0.43 - Build 39 BETA
+FS20_HudBar V 0.43 - Build 40 BETA
-(c) M. Burri - 08-Feb-2022
+(c) M. Burri - 15-Feb-2022

 Contains files:

 FS20_HudBar.exe               The program

-.\DemoBag                   Contains some images to showcase the Flight Bag (new since V0.43))
+.\DemoBag                   Contains some images to showcase the Flight Bag (new since V0.43)

-- All libraries below MUST be in the same folder as the Exe file bm98_Album.dll              A UserControl for displaying images (zoom & drag new since V0.43) SpeechLib.dll               A voice synth lib using Win10 TTS facilities (new since V0.35) MetarLib.dll				A METAR access library (new since V0.29)
+- All libraries below MUST be in the same folder as the Exe file bm98_Album.dll              A UserControl for displaying images (zoom & drag new since V0.43) SpeechLib.dll               A voice synth lib using Win10 TTS facilities (new since V0.35) PingLib.dll                 An audio lib using Win10 Audio facilities (new since V0.43) MetarLib.dll				A METAR access library (new since V0.29)

 FS20_AptLib.dll             MSFS2020 Airport DB (new since V0.29)